ember-admin/ember-cli-admin/README.md

 export default avatar;
 ```
-By default, FileuploadAdapterMixin provides type property for Asset equals ```Asset```.
+By default, FileuploadAdapterMixin Asset type property is ```Asset```.

 If your backend API expect for different type request parameters property you can specify it in your asset model.

-Let's say your API except Avatar type to be "Avatar", not "Asset".
+Let's say your API excepts Avatar type to be "Avatar", not "Asset".
 You can do this by editing your Avatar model like this:

 ```javascript
 //app/models/avatar.js